-- It is recommended that a hearth should be installed as in section 3.8 (See figure 4). - If a reduced depth hearth is fitted, the fire must be installed so that the distance from the base of the fireplace opening in the wall to the finished floor level is at least 72mm.
-Where there is no floor covering or carpet and the floor is of a type that is likely to be covered in such a way then the distance from the base of the fireplace opening in the wall to the finished floor level should be increased to at least 147mm.
-If the lower part of the fascia (the firefront) is free standing, the recommended reduced hearth depth is 100mm.
-This is necessary to support the firefront (See figure 3 for appliance dimensions). - To protect from the risk of burns and ignition of clothing a tactile separator shall be used.
-The hearth detailed in section 3.8 meets the requirements for a tactile separator.
-If this is not used then a 625mm long fender, kerb, horizontal bar, or other barrier, being fixed not less than 50mm above floor level and positioned 300mm in front of the fixing plane of the fire will meet the requirement.
+- It is recommended that a hearth should be installed as in figure 4. - Brooklyn, Chic, Heritage and Willoughby models.
+If a hearth is not fitted, the fire must be installed so that the distance from the base of the fireplace opening in the wall to the finished floor level is at least 72mm.
+Where there is no floor covering or carpet and the floor is of a type that is likely to be covered in such a way in the future then the distance from the base of the fireplace opening in the wall to the floor level should be increased to at least 147mm.